Upcoming Classes and Seminars

-These youngsters are still cute as buttons but they're learning a lot more independence.
+These youngsters are as cute as buttons but they're learning a lot more independence.
 This is where your relationship with your dog shines through as we begin to work on some of the harder concepts for the youngsters like self control and focus, relationship, and basic obedience.
 We add in stay and some easy recall games.
 We learn more about their health and we put more emphasis on leash skills.
-We let the puppies have play time as long as there is a suitable playmate in class.
+We let the puppies have play time only as long as there is a suitable playmate in class.

-Saturday October 29, 9:45 am
+Saturday February 18, 2023 9:45 am